Dark-Griffin/AudioMappingDemo/README.md

 Useful for sound mixing when you have different points of view for the same level/scene/world, such as in Myst slideshow games where from different screens you can hear the same machines/scenery.
 Uses demo sounds from Dragon Ruby.

+If you make something cool with this, let me know at darkgrif@gmail.com

+No need to credit, though it is appreciated.
+If you want to, credit me as DarkGriffin.